 Described as one of the best first ultra-marathons to try in the UK, The Wall promises to push you to your limit.
 However, once you see the Gateshead Millennium Bridge, you’ll know you’ve done it, and the sense of tremendous pride will all be worth it.
 Rest assured that the route is well-supported, with plenty of checkpoints for food, drink, toilets, and medical provisions.

-If you’re planning on running a marathon, don’t forget to book Advance rail tickets via our website or the CrossCountry app.
+If you’re planning to run any of these marathons, don’t forget to book Advance rail tickets via our website or the CrossCountry app.
 Before you travel, make sure to check scheduled train times to find the best journey for you.
 If you need more information, you can contact us here.